 top of page

-When Care Feels Conditional: Gaslighting Outside Narcissistic Abuse
+When Care Feels Conditional: Gaslighting in Friendships

 Colorful textured paper profiles facing each other.
 Red, blue, yellow, and pink dominate, creating a vibrant, abstract composition.